amanpreet26/AutomationJAR/README.md

 # AutomationJAR
-Creating executable automation JAR using selenium and cucumber
+Creating executable automation JAR using selenium and cucumber and maven as project build tool.